 Expenses and Deductions

 Deduction of legitimate business expenses from a partnership reduces the net income of the business, and amount of tax owed.
-Costs for start-up, operating expenses, product and advertising, travel costs, meals, and entertainment are deductible.
+The following expenses may be deductible:

 Get Expert Help